openstack/nova/HACKING.rst

 - [N319] Validate that debug level logs are not translated.
 - [N320] Setting CONF.* attributes directly in tests is forbidden.
 Use self.flags(option=value) instead.
+- [N321] Validate that LOG messages, except debug ones, have translations

 Creating Unit Tests
 -------------------